Docs: Features: Workspaces

 • The containerized DB server will have an empty root password.

 • As of Skeema v1.10.1, your real database server’s sql_mode will automatically be applied to sessions on the containerized DB server.
-This behavior avoids common problems with strict sql_mode mismatches: Docker images for all modern MySQL and MariaDB versions default to using a strict sql_mode, but database-as-a-service platforms such as RDS / Aurora use a non-strict / blank sql_mode instead.
+This behavior avoids common problems with strict sql_mode mismatches: Docker images for all modern MySQL and MariaDB versions default to using a strict sql_mode, but managed platforms such as RDS often use a non-strict sql_mode instead.

 Skeema dynamically manages containers and images as needed.
 If a container with the expected name does not already exist in the local Docker engine, it will be created on-the-fly.
 If the necessary image tag also is not already present in the local Docker engine, the image will be fetched from DockerHub automatically.
 These steps may take some extra time upon first use of workspace=docker.